Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 * title: D.R.Ying Our Routes
 ##### !question

-What benefits do we get from refactoring repeated or similar model creation and filtering code out of our route files?
+What benefits do we get from refactoring repeated or similar model creation and model filtering code out of our route files?

 Select all options that are true.